kraftb/ThinkopenAt.Gnucash/README.md

           VatRate: 20

-## Configuration for VAT extempt export
+## Configuration for VAT statement export

-To get the VAT extempt statement (Umsatzsteuervoranmeldung) operational there are just a few things you have to change in your GnuCash accounts.
+To get the VAT statement (Umsatzsteuervoranmeldung) operational there are just a few things you have to change in your GnuCash accounts.

 The account codes used here are cohering to the currently Austrian account